simpeg/agrogeo24/README.md

 You'll learn how to set up a DC survey, define a mesh, build a synthetic model, create a simulation that implements all the physics, and run a forward model to generate synthetic data.
 Lastly you'll learn how to set up an inversion to recover the resistivity of the subsurface.
-By the end of the tutorial you'll be able to invert your own data.
+By the end of the tutorial you'll be able to use SimPEG to invert your own data.

 ## About